bhavikmk/carOS/README.md

 # Notes

 Self driving car is widely developed technology and large toolbox and state of the art ideas available, Need to make right decisions according to needs.

+Below are some of the features of car with ADAS.
+I will try to also implement this in the project.

+- [ ] Parking sensors
+- [ ] Surround-view
+- [ ] Traffic sign recognition
+- [ ] Lane departure warning
+- [ ] Night vision
+- [ ] Blind spot information system
+- [ ] Rear-cross traffic alert
+- [ ] Forward-collision warning
+- [ ] Adaptive cruise control
+- [ ] Emergency brake assist
+- [ ] Automatic emergency brake assist
+- [ ] Lane-keeping
+- [ ] Lane centering
+- [ ] Highway assist
+- [ ] Autonomous obstacle avoidance
+- [ ] Autonomous parking.

 --------------